adamhutchings/seismometer-rfcs/text/0004-otel-support.md

 to separate seismometer into two steps: an OpenTelemetry-emitting stage which calculates the metrics, and then an OpenTelemetry-accepting stage which can create plots or interactive widgets in which to explore the resulting data.

-Another question to consider is how to denote what types of metrics are to be emitted from a give notebook or set of runs, in terms of what their data represents or how we might aggregate the individual measurements.
-OpenTelemetry does have mechanisms by which this might happen
-(instruments of type `UpDownCounter` instead of `Gauge` for example), so we may need to consider ways by which to pass this information to
-`__init__`.